stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 a bust of Milton in the background.
 The thing, as nearly as one might guess, had faced the camera vertically with a somewhat irregularly curved surface of one by two feet; but to say anything definite about that surface, or about the general shape of the whole mass, almost defies the power of language.
-What outlandish geometrical principles had guided its cutting&mdash;for artificially cut it surely was&mdash;I could not even begin to guess; and never before had I seen anything which struck me as so strangely and unmistakably alien to this world.
+What outlandish geometrical principles had guided its cutting--for artificially cut it surely was--I could not even begin to guess; and never before had I seen anything which struck me as so strangely and unmistakably alien to this world.
 Of the hieroglyphics on the surface I could discern very few, but one or two that I did see gave me rather a shock.
 Of course they might be fraudulent, for others besides myself had read the monstrous and abhorred